BerkleyTechnologyServices/restdocs-spec/README.md

   </plugin>
 ```

+## Example

+You can find a full example project here: https://github.com/BerkleyTechnologyServices/restdocs-spec-example

 ## Still in development

 * Support for additional specification formats is currently in development.
 We plan to add